-Design Alternatives
+- Design Alternatives

-Various design alternatives were considered besides the preferred design of a tree mast, including a monopole mast and a lattice mast design.
-A height of 25m was required to provide sufficient coverage and to accommodate more service providers (thereby requiring less masts in the area).
+Various design alternatives were considered besides the preferred design of a lattice mast, including a monopole mast and a tree mast design.
+A height of 35m was required to provide sufficient coverage and to accommodate more service providers (thereby requiring less masts in the area).